boulder Trash tax

 A portion of the new Hazardous Materials Management Facility (HMMF); and

-The purchase of land and buildings at 6400 Arapahoe Avenue to house Eco-Cycle offices, the Center for Hard-to-Recycle Materials (CHaRM), and the Center for ReSource Conservation (CRC) used building materials donation and sales yard.
+The purchase of land and buildings at 6400 Arapahoe Avenue to house Eco-Cycle offices, the Center for Hard-to-Recycle Materials (CHaRM), and Resource Central's used building materials donation and sales yard.